 The information below focuses on the Utah Consolidated Mining Company, and its copper mine in Bingham Canyon, Utah.
 There are numerous sources concerning the story of Standard Oil.
 A good place to start would be the Wikipedia article about Standard Oil.

-Along with the Rockefeller brothers, John D. and William, Rogers and other Wall Street financiers formed Amalgamated Copper Mining in 1899 to control the copper industry.
+Along with brothers John D. Rockefeller and William Rockefeller, H. H. Rogers and other Wall Street financiers formed Amalgamated Copper Mining in 1899 to control the copper industry.

 A review of the Wall Street Journal and New York Times, along with other newspapers of the era (1899-1905), indicates that the amount of shares owned by the Standard Oil group rose and fell as the price per share rose and fell, with the group making large profits as they sold shares at high prices and bought at low prices.
 The degree of actual control also rose and fell, matching the percentage of shares they owned.